-Greater Rifts are the main endgame activity in Diablo 3 and you will spend between 70-95% of your time here.
-After leveling to 70 and acquiring some Greater Rift Keystones in Nephalem Rifts, you will be trying to gather more loot, experience and Legendary Gems here.
+Greater Rifts are the main endgame activity in Diablo 3 where you spend nearly all of your playtime.
+After leveling to 70 and acquiring some Greater Rift Keystones in Nephalem Rifts, you gather more loot, experience and Legendary Gems here.

-These rifts are randomized and require you to fill a progression bar that ultimately spawns a Rift Guardian you will have to defeat.
-They have multiple floors out of a predetermined map pool with randomized layouts.
-Each floor spawns with 1 out of 33 predetermined monster sets and an amount of Elite enemies corresponding to the size of the layout.
+These rifts are randomly generated and require you to fill a progression bar that ultimately spawns a Rift Guardian you have to defeat.
+They have multiple floors out of a predetermined map pool with variations in their layouts.
+Each floor spawns with 1 out of 33 monster sets and an amount of Elite enemies corresponding to the size of the layout.

 In short, Greater Rifts are designed to offer further endgame progression that goes beyond the fixed difficulty settings of Normal to Torment XVI and provides (near) infinite scaling.
-These days, most Meta endgame builds will easily crush the highest regular difficulty and instead want to aim much higher in Greater Rifts, which provides bigger benefits and rewards.
+Meta endgame builds easily crush the highest regular difficulty and instead aim much higher in Greater Rifts, which provides bigger benefits and rewards.
 If you are more interested in farming, you should take a look at this post explaining Experience Mechanics for Paragon farming as well us our Experience Farming Tier List and the Group Experience Meta.
 The rest of this post will cover general Greater Rift pushing.

 After all is said and done, the items and paragons have been farmed, the gear augmented, loads of Greater Rift Keystone acquired, there comes a point where it is time to finally see how far you can go with your character.
 This process is called pushing (the leaderboards or your personal best), as you try to go to the highest Greater Rift Tiers possible.
-This is typically done at the end of a season (or when you decide to end it for yourself), when your character has reached its peak.
+This is typically done at the end of a season or when you decide your character has reached its peak.

 It's easy to beat a dream rift that serves you the perfect RNG on a silver platter, but it's in those where things don't go according to plan where you can distinguish yourself as a player the most.
 This is why you need to learn about how to push most effectively.

-The act of pushing is more of a journey, and not something that you simply do.
-You need to set a goal that you want to reach, put your mind to it, and then keep at it until you reach it.
-Only this way you will be able to reach the highest you can before you might be pulled away by boredom or other things.
 This means you will have to fish for maps, you will find a lot of runs that have almost all the things lined up, and you will fail some of them very closely.
 Until, eventually, the stars align and you finally spawn that right Rift Guardian with enough time to finish it.
-Even though only one successful run counts for your personal best or a leaderboard spot, it's still very important to show consistently good performance, as the better you play, the less you have to rely on RNG to beat yourself or others.
-If you finally manage to get the dream rift and then play sloppy so that you fail closely, you will feel bad and have wasted a great opportunity.
-This is something you want to avoid.
+Even though only one successful run counts for your personal best or a leaderboard spot, it's still very important to consistently give a good performance, as the better you play, the less you have to rely on RNG to beat your previous record or other players on the leaderboards.
+If you finally manage to get the dream rift and then sloppy gameplay results in a close fail, you'll have wasted a great opportunity.

 Understanding Hit Points Scaling

-Unlike in Farming, here you will not kill anything very easily.
-Fights, especially against elites and Rift Guardians, will usually last multiple minutes, in some cases even up to half of the total time (7.5 out of 15 minutes).
+Unlike in farming, here you will not kill anything very easily.
+Fights, especially against elites and Rift Guardians, usually last multiple minutes.
 It's very common to fight elites for minutes and eventually leave them behind at 10% HP because it would simply take too long to finish them off.
-Since the monster HP rises by 17% multiplicatively every single Tier, you cannot outright brute-force your way to GR150 because a Diablo 3 character can only be so strong before you run out of things to improve.
-Even farming more paragons will only squeeze out a few more Tiers at the end after gearing (e.g. the difference between a paragon 1000 and a paragon 3000 character is around 4 Tiers (+/- 1 depending on build), and to a paragon 5000 character maybe another 2-3 Tiers).
+Since the monster HP rises by 17% multiplicatively every single Tier, you usually cannot outright brute-force your way to GR150 because a Diablo 3 character can only be so strong before you run out of things to improve.
+Even farming more paragons will only squeeze out a few more Tiers at the end after gearing (e.g. the difference between a paragon 1000 and a paragon 3000 character is around 4 Tiers on average, and from there to paragon 5000 maybe another 2-3 Tiers).

 Because of the multiplicative nature of GR-scaling and the exponential increases through Area Damage, the HP (and hence our required and dealt DPS) values skyrocket really quickly when entering the high Tier rifts.
 Here are some values to help you understand just how much more damage you need to do to beat certain levels: